Have a message. State it. Write nothing else.

-Our prime publishing criteria are discovery, innovation, usefulness, and quality -- in equal measure.
+Our prime publishing criteria are discovery, innovation, usefulness, and quality – in equal measure.
 All submissions are subject to peer review.

 The journal will not consider for publication papers that have been published elsewhere, unless publication has been as a working paper or in a similar form.
 Presentations which have not been published as part of a printed or electronic volume of conference proceedings may be submitted.

-We welcome submissions in seven categories:
+We welcome submissions in nine categories:

 Research articles are traditional journal papers, accepted for review with the stipulation that they are submitted exclusively to Demographic Research.

-Descriptive Findings are careful, brief presentations of single, new empirical findings without integrated theory or extensive literature review.
-We encourage Descriptive Findings because identifying and sharing patterns in demographic data can stimulate further research on important topics.
-We intend to review and publish Descriptive Findings rapidly, so there are strict limits on content for this submission category.
+Descriptive findings are careful, brief presentations of single, new empirical findings without integrated theory or extensive literature review.
+We encourage descriptive findings because identifying and sharing patterns in demographic data can stimulate further research on important topics.
+We intend to review and publish descriptive findings rapidly, so there are strict limits on content for this submission category.

-A Descriptive Finding cannot
+A Descriptive finding cannot